Professionals

 The focus of this tool is to improve multi-agency support for individuals who have an appearance of need for care and support and are experiencing multiple exclusion homelessness (MEH).

-The co-produced toolkit will offer a new approach to safeguarding adults experiencing homelessness and multiple disadvantages, rooted in the work of social justice movements.
+The co-produced toolkit offers a new approach to safeguarding adults experiencing homelessness and multiple disadvantages, rooted in the work of social justice movements.

-The toolkit will explore principles of power, autonomy, solidarity and accountability in safeguarding, supporting practitioners to consider intersectional and anti-oppressive approaches to work in this area.
+The toolkit explores principles of power, autonomy, solidarity and accountability in safeguarding, supporting practitioners to consider intersectional and anti-oppressive approaches to work in this area.

 Safeguarding Adults Reviews (SAR’s)